 PURPOSE: To develop a shelf-ready phased improvement program for the I-80/SR 65 Interchange, including environmental clearances, design, and right-of-way.
+Caltrans pays for and provides staff support through Expenditure Authorization 03-0H26U.

 BACKGROUND: The I-80/SR 65 Interchange was constructed in the mid-1980's as part of the Roseville Bypass project on SR 65 in the Roseville/Rocklin area of South Placer County.
 The facility is now experiencing operational problems caused by high peak traffic volumes and less efficient geometry of the loop ramp, which cause downstream backups on I-80 and SR 65.